 We've written extensively about how to answer PEI questions in the past.
 Our recommendation is to prepare in advance and to use a pre-defined structure that will ensure you cover all the aspects you interviewer expects.
 You can read more about this approach here.
 In addition, you can also find Bain's own tips on the personal experience interview here.

 So what's the best way to prepare for your Bain interviews?
-In our experience, the following 4-step approach yields really good results.

 4.1 Become really confident at maths